latitudegames/GPT-3-Encoder/README.md

 Compatibility

-This library is compatible with both Node.js and browser environments, and has been converted to ECMAScript 6 syntax for use in the browser.
+This library is compatible with both Node.js and browser environments, we have used webpack to build /dist/bundle.js 1.5 MB including the data.
 A compiled version for both environments is included in the package.
 Credits

-This library was created as a fork of the original GPT-3-Encoder library by latitudegames, with additional features and updates contributed by hugbubby.
+This library was created as a fork of the original GPT-3-Encoder library by latitudegames.

 ## Example